A Guide to Qualifying Leads

 Low-potential leads might not be worth more time and energy to cultivate into better prospects.

-Use these categories to determine the potential of each lead.
+With "high" vs. "low" in mind, property managers should also use the following categories to determine the potential of each lead.

 Organization-Level Leads

-Organization level leads aren't yet valuable because you don't know enough about them to move forward.
+Organization-level leads aren't yet valuable because you don't know enough about them to move forward.

 -